adlnet/xAPI-Spec/xAPI-Communication.md

 [Section 4.3 Voided](#voided) describes the process by which Statements can be voided.
 This section describes how voided Statements are handled by the LRS when queried.

-Clients can identify the presence and statementId of any voided Statements by the target of the voiding Statement.
+Clients can identify the presence and Statement id of any voided Statements by the target of the voiding Statement.
 Aside from debugging tools, many Learning Record Consumers will not want to display voiding Statements to their users and will not display these as part of activity streams and other reports.

 ###### <a name="2.1.4.s1"></a>Requirements

 * <a name="2.1.4.s1.b1"></a>The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.
 The process described in [the section on filter conditions for StatementRefs](#queryStatementRef) is no exception to this requirement.
 The process of retrieving voiding Statements is to request each individually by voidedStatementId.

-* <a name="2.1.4.s1.b2"></a>The LRS MUST still return any Statements targeting the voided Statement, following the process and conditions described in
-[the section on filter conditions for StatementRefs](#queryStatementRef).
+* <a name="2.1.4.s1.b2"></a>The LRS MUST still return any Statements targeting the voided Statement, following the process and conditions described in [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the voiding Statement, which cannot be voided.

 <a name="doctransfer"/>